 Here the circuit is powered by a Supercap, previously charged by a solar panel in a dumb way: regulating down to 2.5, then boosting output up to 5V.
 Seller only sent me one 2.7V 100F cap when I had ordered two to put in series.

-Now, to drive the LEDs I might need a special board to produce the soft afterglow effect of light-bulbs.
-I've been meaning to design such a board for a pinball machine project anyways.
-I found that two 2*47uF (~100) worked well with my white LEDs & 220 Ohm.
-I use a diode to make sure the cap discharges through the LED but there's something going on with the GND that I don't quite understand still.
-Also, I later added a transistor to drive each LED and maybe this makes the diode pointless?
+Now, to drive the LEDs I might need a special board to produce the absolutely essential soft afterglow effect of light-bulbs.
+I've been meaning to design such a board for a pinball machine project too.
+I found that ~100uF worked well with my white LEDs & 220 Ohm (the actual glass is red but perhaps I'll use red LEDs).
+A diode or transistor could make sure the cap discharges through the LED but there's something going on with the GND and partially blocked caps that I don't quite understand still.

 I also tried to get a circular, 8-stage astable multivibrator to work as an experiment but because they're analog they're quirky, and they use two resistors and one cap per stage.